The Hopin Certified Partner Terms apply to your participation in our Certified Partner Program (the “Program”).

 12.2 Benefits.
 Hopin and Agency agree that Agency will receive no Hopin-sponsored benefits from Hopin.
 If Agency is reclassified by a state or federal agency or court as Hopin’s employee, Agency will become a reclassified employee and will receive no benefits from Hopin, except those mandated by Law, even if by the terms of Hopin’s benefit plans or programs of Hopin in effect at the time of such reclassification, Agency would otherwise be eligible for such benefits.

 12.3 Non-Solicitation.
-During the term of this Agreement and for one (1) year thereafter, Agency shall not, on its own account or on behalf of any other person, directly or indirectly solicit any customer of Hopin or its affiliates or subsidiaries, that became known to Agency directly or indirectly as a result of disclosure of Confidential Information to Agency under this agreement to alter, terminate, or breach its contract or other business relationship with Hopin or any of its affiliates or subsidiaries or solicit business from any customer.
+During the term of this Agreement and for one (1) year thereafter, Agency shall not, on its own account or on behalf of any other person, directly or indirectly solicit any customer of Hopin or its affiliates or subsidiaries, that became known to Agency directly or indirectly as a result of disclosure of Confidential Information to Agency under this agreement to alter, terminate, or breach its contract or other business relationship with Hopin or any of its affiliates or subsidiaries.

 13.1 Compliance with Laws.
 Each Party agrees to abide by all Laws to the extent applicable to its performance or exercise of its rights under this Agreement, including without limitation any Laws activities relating to marketing and communication activities (e.g., opt out, unsubscribe, "do not send" requests).